 10. Google Ads

 I don’t have to tell you how important Google is.
-If you’re a local business you know.
-Local businesses that are well-optimized for local searches can clean up, especially if their reviews look good and their Google My Business site is correctly filled out.
+If you’re a local business, you know.
+Local businesses that are well-optimized for local searches can clean up, especially if their reviews look good and their Google Business profile is correctly filled out.

-The Google My Business app will let you do nearly everything you could do from a desktop.
-It’s an excellent way to check your profile, stats and any new reviews while you’ve got a minute or two of downtime – like while you’re waiting in line at the post office.
+The Google Maps app (which partially replaced the Google My Business app) will let you do nearly everything you could do from a desktop.
+It’s an excellent way to claim, check, and edit your profile, manage your reviews, analyze your performance metrics, and much much more.

 Back to you